-Once the party gets started there is live entertainment, always starting with Geoff’s band, The Vinyl Junkies, after that, it’s up to the other performers, who want, to get up and do a set.
+Once the party gets started there is live entertainment, always starting with Geoff’s band-title, The Vinyl Junkies, after that, it’s up to the other performers, who want, to get up and do a set.
 Though this year there was a sign up sheet presided over by Geoff.
 Organization?
 Who’d a thunk!
 It made life easier too.

-This year I got back together with my long time friend Fred Bennett, who was the drummer in my 1986 band The Human Element.
-We played a four song set of originals I wrote for the band, back in the day.
+This year I got back together with my long time friend Fred Bennett, who was the drummer in my 1986 band-title The Human Element.
+We played a four song set of originals I wrote for the band-title, back in the day.
 I also broke Streno Hootenanny tradition and played electric guitar rather than an acoustic.
 As Geoff would remark, “… a man’s guitar!”
 Though I did do a two song acoustic set later in the evening.
 And thanks to Karen Bennett, Fred’s wife for attending and taking video of our set.
 You rank … full stop!

 People come from all over the country for this party.
 Literally!
 The previous two years I traveled from Seattle to attend.
 Now that I live 6 blocks from Chez Hoover and the Hoover Nation … I didn’t have to travel that far.
 We did have attendees from Seattle this year, other than me.
 My good friends Alex & Nancy Solla traveled from Trumansburg, NY to be in attendance.
 Alex and I hadn’t seen each other in 15 years.
 So it was great to see him and introduce him all my old and new friends.
 My friend Dorothy Morrison came up from Westville, NJ with a friend.
 But that’s what this party is about.
 It ends up becoming this one huge extended family.
 And with Facebook, photos and video abound and are shared.
 This helps keep this extended family connected.